 - Ten original artworks in digital, traditional, or mixed media mediums that showcase an understanding of art, design, and conceptual thinking.
-Submissions can be entirely digital, entirely traditional, or a mix of styles. - A description sheet that includes the following information for each submitted artwork: title, medium, dimensions, date of creation, running time (if applicable).
+Submissions can be entirely digital, entirely traditional, or a combination of mixed mediums. - A description sheet that includes the following information for each submitted artwork: title, medium, dimensions, date of creation, running time (if applicable). - (Optional) A document describing yourself as an artist or designer.
+Document could contain information such as your inspirations in art, your creative process, or goals you are looking to achieve in the fields of digital art and/or design.